10/06/2016 6:09 pm

 08/05/2016 3:52 pm

-Rockford University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
+Rockford University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE:

 Bachelor of Arts in Economics with concentrations/emphases in: